Amorphophallus titanum: Leaf

 A single leaf, the size and shape of a small tree, grows from the seed.
 The leaf grows on a patterned green and white petiole or stalk that branches into three sections at the top, each containing many leaflets.
 The leaf can reach up to 4.7 m tall.
 The trunklike petiole bearing the leaf can be "as thick as a person's thigh".
-Food in the form of sugars from the leaf accumulate (as starch) in an underground tuber or corm.
+Food in the form of sugars from the leaf accumulates (as starch) in an underground tuber or corm.
 After a period of about a year, the old leaf dies, and a new one grows in its place from the tuber.

 Tuber

 When a leaf dies, the tuber becomes dormant for about four months.
 Then the plant produces another leaf, and repeats the cycle of supplying food to the tuber.
 This may continue for up to around seven years.
 The tuber is the largest of any known flowering plant; it may weigh more than 90 kg.